Dsoesito/instaclone/README.md

 Hello!
 This is a clone of the popular social media website "Instagram" that I built while following a tutorial by Sonny Sangha 😁

 App Link: https://www.danielsoesito-instaclone.online
+** Feel free to view this app on your phone!
+It is mobile friendly**

 ## Features